vbauer/jackdaw/README.md

 ## Building from source

-MapStruct uses Maven for its build.
-To build the complete project run
+Jackdaw uses Maven for its build.
+To build the complete project with all modules (including example project), run

 ```bash
 mvn clean install